JayBrown/Application-Launch-Monitor-ALM-/README.md

 **ALM is a small Objective-C `NSWorkspace` listener combined with a (bigger) shell script; it extends macOS Gatekeeper protection by monitoring and intercepting every application launch, while re-evaluating the application's security and integrity.**

-**ALM** is still in beta, so there will surely be some erros or bugs, and it will have to undergo a lot of testing before any final release.
+**ALM** is still in beta, so there will surely be some errors or bugs, and it will have to undergo a lot of testing before any final release.
 Testing is currently done on macOS High Sierra (10.13.6), and will continue on Mojave later in 2018.

 Background: Reed T. Talk at *Virus Bulletin 2018*.
 Malwarebytes.
 3 October 2018.
 Montreal.
 In: Seals T. 2018. ["Virus Bulletin 2018: macOS Flaw Allows Attackers to Hijack Installed Apps"](https://threatpost.com/virus-bulletin-2018-macos-flaw-allows-attackers-to-hijack-installed-apps/137942/). *Threatpost: Security News Service*.
 3 October 2018.
 Woburn.